Roesh/AmisApp/README.md

 History and Notes
 =

 This app evolved from a prototype of a game I created for my friends.
-The original game had 8 hardcoded images, each of which was a picture me and one of my friends from school.
+The original game had 8 hardcoded images, each of which was a picture of me with one of my friends from school.
 These images were the inspiration behind this improved version's name: Amis.
 Amis app includes several improvements over the first game:
 - UI options to quit, go to login screen, and view the animation of image without needing to complete the game
 - The ability to pull images from a website (for a time)
 - Android build (deprecated, worked based on the website)